Constructing locally flat surfaces in 4-manifolds: Introduction

 \section{Introduction}

-Surfaces in 4-manifolds form a natural analogue for classical knots.
-They are used in numerous operations on 4-manifolds, for example (classical) surgery, Gluck twists, and blowdowns.
-The minimal genus of an embedded surface representing elements of second homology, encoded in the so-called \emph{genus function}, is a powerful invariant for 4-manifolds.
-Therefore it is not surprising that there is a lot of interest in the construction of surfaces in 4-manifolds.
+Embedded surfaces in $4$-manifolds have been instrumental in the study of $4$-manifolds in general.
+For example, Freedman's \emph{disc embedding theorem}~\cite{F} (\Cref{thm:DET,thm:DET-full} below) was the key ingredient in his celebrated proof of the topological $4$-dimensional Poincar\'e conjecture.
+Embedded surfaces are also used in numerous constructions of novel $4$-manifolds.
+For instance, \emph{knot surgery} and \emph{torus surgery} on embedded tori can be used to produce infinitely many distinct smooth structures on a given $4$-manifold~\cite{donaldson:h-cobordism,okonek-vandeven:infinite-log-transform,friedman-morgan:algebraicI,friedman-morgan:algebraicII,fintushel-stern:knot-surgery} and \emph{Gluck twists} on embeddings~$S^2\hookrightarrow S^4$ provide a possible means of constructing exotic smooth structures on $S^4$, which would disprove the smooth $4$-dimensional Poincar\'e conjecture.
+The minimal genus of an embedded surface representing an element of second homology, encoded in the \emph{genus function}, is a powerful invariant for $4$-manifolds.
+The study of embedded surfaces in $4$-manifolds is also a natural analogue of classical knot theory.
+Therefore it is not surprising that there is a lot of interest in the construction of embedded surfaces in~$4$-manifolds.

-Four is the lowest dimension where there are manifolds that do not admit any smooth structure.
-Locally flat embedded surfaces are therefore the most we can hope to find in an arbitrary 4-manifold, which may well be non-smoothable.
+Four is the lowest dimension in which there are manifolds that do not admit any smooth structure.
+Locally flat embedded surfaces are therefore the most we can hope to find in an arbitrary $4$-manifold, which may well be non-smoothable.
 In addition, there is a remarkable disparity between the smooth and topological settings in dimension four, in particular related to the behaviour of embedded surfaces.
-Thus, even in a smooth 4-manifold, it is interesting to consider locally flat surfaces, e.g.~in order to detect when an invariant or phenomenon is `purely smooth' vs `purely topological'.
+Thus, even in a smooth $4$-manifold, it is interesting to consider locally flat surfaces, e.g.~in order to detect when an invariant or phenomenon is `purely smooth' vs `purely topological'.